 In recent years, as a safety measure, I have been sharing my location while out running so my husband knows where I am.
 This have been helpful in alleviating concerns if I am gone longer than expected.
 I have used Find my Friend on my iPhone but another great app for this I really like is: Life360.
 You will need to have mobile data on your phone to share your location but in recent years this has become less costly with the availability of international sim cards and e-sims.

-Need a comfortable, discreet way to carry your phone while running?
+Need a comfortable, safe and discreet way to carry your phone while running?
 Try the #PRPocket.

 3. Run Early in the Morning